vanHeemstraSystems/n8n-airtable/300/200/200/100/README.md

 ![Screenshot 2024-07-09 at 17 16 39](https://github.com/vanHeemstraSystems/n8n-airtable/assets/1499433/cf0c4b11-2f50-4c02-a41f-c4cdb6c1bfc1)

 Hey, why does it OUTPUT a different record from what its INPUT has been... ?
+That is because **Edit Fields** is still in front of the workflow **Activity Data Management**.
+Fix it.

 MORE